 Story and photo courtesy of Franklin & Marshall Athletics

-F&M returns to action next Saturday when the Diplomats travel to Dickinson for the Battle of the Boot.
-Game time is set for 1:00 p.m.
+F&M returns to action on Saturday when the Diplomats travel to Gettysburg for a 1:00 p.m. contest.